allenai/allenact/projects/tutorials/minigrid_tutorial.md

         }
 ```

-We allocate a larger number of samplers for training (128) than for validation (16), and we default to CPU usage by
+We allocate a larger number of samplers for training (128) than for validation or testing (16), and we default to CPU
-setting an empty list of GPUs.
+usage by returning an empty list of `gpu_ids`.

 ## Training pipeline

-The last step required before training is the training pipeline.
-In this case, we just use plain PPO:
+The last definition required before training is a training pipeline.
+In this case, we just use a single stage with PPO
+with linearly decaying learning rate:

 ```python
     @classmethod